borisdev/research/tune-chatgpt/pitch.md

 # The Pitch

-## The Ask
+## Objective

-Is Brad curious about creating a consulting firm to fine-tune LLM for big companies?
+I want to check if you and Brad are curious about probing the idea of creating a consulting firm to fine-tune LLM for big companies?

-## Special timing
+## Now the timing is special

 A few months ago, Sam Altman’s (CEO of OpenAI) said he expects that the next unicorns will focus on fine-tuning models for various verticals ([interview](https://www.youtube.com/watch?v=WHoWGNQRXb0)).